Chart Color Schemes

 West Pennant Hills's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Health outcomes data shows exceptional results in West Pennant Hills with very low prevalence of common health conditions across all age groups.
-The rate of private health cover is approximately 71% of the total population (8911 people), compared to 63.7% across Greater Sydney and a national average of 55.3%.
-The most prevalent medical conditions are arthritis affecting 6.2% of residents and asthma impacting 6.1%, while 74.5% report being completely clear of medical ailments, slightly lower than the 75.9% in Greater Sydney.
+Health outcomes data shows excellent results in West Pennant Hills, with very low prevalence of common health conditions across all age groups.
+The rate of private health cover is exceptionally high at approximately 71% of the total population (8911 people), compared to 63.7% across Greater Sydney and a national average of 55.3%.
+The most common medical conditions are arthritis and asthma, affecting 6.2 and 6.1% of residents respectively, while 74.5% report being completely clear of medical ailments, compared to 75.9% in Greater Sydney.

-West Pennant Hills has a higher proportion of seniors aged 65 and over at 24.2% (3037 people), compared to 18.9% in Greater Sydney.
-Health outcomes among seniors are notably strong, outperforming those of the general population in health metrics.
+The area has 24.2% of residents aged 65 and over (3037 people), higher than the 18.9% in Greater Sydney.
+Health outcomes among seniors are particularly strong, performing even better than the general population in health metrics.

 Frequently Asked Questions - Health